A Reliable Source of information's for Mechanic and automotive Enthusiast

 Notes: Do check the viscosity rating and grade suggested by the OEM (original equipment manufacturer) to get the right one.
 A multi-grade synthetic lubricant can be efficient since it handles and resists extreme temps well.
 Such oils also contain viscosity index improver that ensures they don’t get too thick or thin.

-You can also read: Does Engine Oil Expand When Hot?
+1. Does Engine Oil Expand When Hot?

 Frequently Asked Questions